Written By: Chloe Wilson, BSc(Hons) Physiotherapy

 Knee ligament tears are usually caused by a large force through the knee or sudden twisting movements e.g. quick pivoting when running in cleats/studs.

-Common symptoms of a ligament sprain include knee instability, swelling and bruising and the associated pain behind the knee can lead to knee stiffness and difficulty walking.
+Common symptoms of a ligament sprain include knee instability, swelling and bruising, and the associated posterior knee pain can lead to knee stiffness and difficulty walking.

 You can find out loads more about the causes, symptoms, treatment and recovery in the Knee Ligament Injuries section.

-Another common cause of pain behind the knee is a tear in the cartilage at the back of the knee.
+Another common cause of posterior knee pain is a meniscus tear where there is a tear in the cartilage at the back of the knee.

 Cartilage damage may develop suddenly with an injury or gradually from wear and tear.